bueltge/debug-objects/readme.txt

 * Romanian language files, thanks to [Alexander Ovsov](http://webhostinggeeks.com/)

 == Changelog ==
+= 2.1.7 =
+* Add content of cron
+* ToDo: remove i18n possibility; to slow for faster debuggging

 = 2.1.6 =
 * Fix on activation for add the custom table